greenelab/meta-review/manuscript.md

 <!-- Google Drawing View Link https://docs.google.com/drawings/d/17mst0Z1RMXegeGhM6SwQSJ4nhHgMMh5csyV4MwhsgAY/edit?usp=sharing -->

 The Deep Review [issue](https://github.com/greenelab/deep-review/issues/575) and [pull request](https://github.com/greenelab/deep-review/pull/638) on protein-protein interactions demonstrate this process in practice.
-A new contributor identified a relevant research topic that was missing from the review manuscript with examples of how the literature would be synthesized.
+A new contributor identified a relevant research topic that was missing from the review manuscript with examples of how the literature would be summarized, critiqued, and integrated into the review.
 A maintainer confirmed that this was a desirable topic and referred to related open issues.
 The contributor made the pull request, and two maintainers and another participant made recommendations.
 After four rounds of reviews and pull request edits, a maintainer merged the changes.